Chubbyman2/waifu-list-api/README.md

 ### SQLAlchemy
 Used for creating the mySQL database, as well as sending HTTP methods to the REST API.

-### SQLite3
+### SQLite3/PyMySQL
 Since you can't call an API inside of the API itself, I used SQLite3 to retrieve the waifu entries from the database to display on the front end.
+Since I'm storing the waifus using a remote database, I had to switch to PyMySQL for the deployed version.

 ### Heroku
 THIS TOOK WAY LONGER THAN EXPECTED.
 Deployment is so annoying, I swear...
 Anyways, the API endpoint and home page are hosted using Heroku, while the SQL database is hosted using <a href="https://www.freesqldatabase.com/">FreeSQLDatabase.com</a> (because it's free).